 Virtual Machine (Compute) Instance Resizing

 As explained in the Introduction, the size of an instance is determined by an associated Resource Template, applied as a Mixin to a Compute instance.
-Therefore, an virtual machine resize should be done by applying a new Resource Template Mixin to the existing Compute instance, as shown in Figure 1.
+Therefore, a virtual machine resize should be done by applying a new Resource Template Mixin to the existing Compute instance, as shown in Figure 1.
 However, up until, and including, OCCI v.
 1.1, Mixins may only have been associated or disassociated, not exchanged in place, as the standard did not specify unambiguously what the behaviour when applying a new Mixin would be.

 Fig.1 - Object Diagram of a Compute Instance and its Associated OS Template Mixin and Resource Template Mixin.